-An engineering conference in Dublin discusses a cure for 'sick building syndrome'.
-The event has been organised by the Institute of Engineers in Ireland.
+An engineering conference in Dublin discusses a cure for sick building syndrome.

 The problem of 'sick building syndrome' was first noticed in Ireland in the 1970s with the advent of increased insulation in office blocks.